 - Lastly and most importantly, scholars date Paul’s Gospel message of Jesus’s death, burial, and resurrection in 1 Cor 15 to AD 54.
 Furthermore, Paul recorded that the Gospel message dates to his conversion within 2 or 3 years after Jesus’s death in circum AD 32–33.
 The Gospel as recorded in 1 Corinthians 15 dates to the original events and experiences of the apostles Peter and John and Jesus’s brother James about AD 30 (Gal 1:11–2:10).
 Both Paul and James were hostile opponents at first and converted via their personal experiences of seeing Jesus alive after death.

 The Gospel message dates to Jesus’s death and following events.
 The earliest Christian message is that Jesus died, was buried, and rose from the dead.
 This message represents the origin of Christianity.
-Experiences of Jesus’s resurrection began the church.
+Experiences of Jesus’s resurrection started the church.
 All other suggestions appeal to possibility rather than probability.
-Critical scholars admit minimal facts concerning the events following Jesus’s death and the beginning of the church.
+Critical scholars admit these minimal facts about the belief of Jesus’s resurrection.

 Christians have nothing to fear from historically examining accounts of Jesus and his apostles in the Christian Bible.
 The New Testament bears the marks of authenticity.
-Christians do not need to fear marginal and speculative details beyond probability.
-The Christian does not need to explain every possible explanation of the New Testament but consider the historical probability and best explanation of the minimal facts about Christ, his death, and the origin of the church.
+Christians do not need to fear marginal speculations beyond probability.
 Because explanations based on possibility are a fallacy of reasoning, such have no affect on the reliability of the Bible.
-Believers may merely present minimal facts from marks of authenticity among biblical accounts to demonstrate earliest Christian message.
+The Christian does not need to explain every possible explanation but consider the historical probability and best explanation of the minimal facts about Christ, his death, and the origin of the church.